cgwire/kitsu/docs/getting-started-production/README.md

 ![Thumbnail Button](../img/getting-started/pannel_history.png)

-Once you have clicked on the button, you see the thumbnail appears, and the button turns gray.
+Once you have clicked on the button, you will have the choice if you want to pick the first or any frame, once the frame selected you see the thumbnail appears, and the button turns gray.

 ![thumbnail applied](../img/getting-started/pannel_history_thumbnail.png)